Seventeenth Amendment to the United States Constitution: Filling vacancies

 The Seventeenth Amendment requires a governor to call a special election to fill vacancies in the Senate.
 It also allows a state's legislature to permit its governor to make temporary appointments, which last until a special election is held to fill the vacancy.
-Currently, all but four states (North Dakota, Oregon, Rhode Island, and Wisconsin) permit such appointments.
+Currently, all but four states (Kentucky, North Dakota, Rhode Island, and Wisconsin) permit such appointments.
 The Constitution does not set out how the temporary appointee is to be selected.

 First direct elections to the Senate

 Oklahoma, admitted to statehood in 1907, chose a senator by legislative election three times: twice in 1907, when admitted, and once in 1908.
 In 1912, Oklahoma reelected Robert Owen by advisory popular vote.

 Oregon held primaries in 1908 in which the parties would run candidates for that position, and the state legislature pledged to choose the winner as the new senator.

 New Mexico, admitted to statehood in 1912, chose only its first two senators legislatively.
 Arizona, admitted to statehood in 1912, chose its first two senators by advisory popular vote.
 Alaska, and Hawaii, admitted to statehood in 1959, have never chosen a U.S. senator legislatively.

 The first election subject to the Seventeenth Amendment was a late election in Georgia held June 15, 1913.
 Augustus Octavius Bacon was however unopposed.

 The first direct elections to the Senate following the Seventeenth Amendment being adopted were: